The top 5 most important aspects of an IT audit in 2022

 - What’s your Recovery Time Objective (RTO) for key IT assets?
 Are you certain you can achieve it?

-While many Americans experienced working from home before last year, the COVID-19 pandemic forced a vast majority of offices to shut down and send their employees home to work remotely.
+In 2020, at the beginning of the COVID-19 pandemic, a vast majority of offices were forced to shut down and send their employees home to work remotely.

-This new work from home lifestyle requires businesses to consider if their company has the right technical infrastructure in place to allow their remote workers all of the tools and access they need to successfully do their job.
+This new hybrid workplace requires businesses to consider if their company has the right technical infrastructure in place to allow their remote and in-person workers all of the tools and access they need to successfully do their job, both in office and at home.

 An IT audit will be able to analyze if your company has: